Pros and cons of semi-truck financing

 Accessible to startups and bad-credit borrowers

 You’ll typically finance a semi truck through an equipment loan, which is a secured loan.
 Secured loans are less risky to the lender because they can recoup the loan by seizing the asset you used as collateral.
-Because you can use your high-value semi truck to secure the loan, you could get semi-truck financing even as a new business or with poor credit.
+Because you can use your high-value semi truck to secure the loan, you could get semi-truck financing for startups or with poor credit.

 Leasing options